bubdm/jerrycurl-1/README.md

 ```

 #### Accessor (controller) layer
-Accessors provide the bridge between the model and command/query layer by passing *input data* to an underlying `cssql` files and returning the *output data* a either instantiations of new objects (queries) or modifications to existing objects (commands).
+Accessors provide the bridge between the model and command/query layer by passing *input data* to an underlying `.cssql` file and returning the *output data* as either new objects (queries) or modifications to existing objects (commands).
 ```csharp
 // Accessors/BlogsAccessor.cs
 public class BlogsAccessor : Accessor